yiisoft/docs/guide/en/structure/middleware.md

 ### Delegating handling to the next middleware

-In case middleware either is not intended form response / modify request or cannot do it this time, handling could be left to next middleware in the stack:
+If middleware either is not intended form response / modify request or cannot do it this time, handling could be left to next middleware in the stack:

 ```php